EOSIO/eos/docs/02_cleos/03_command-reference/set/set-action-permission.md

 cleos set action permission bob scontract1 hi NULL -p bob@active
 ```
 **Where**
-`bob` = The name of the account to link the custom permssion authority.
+`bob` = The name of the account to link the custom permission authority.
 `scontract1`= The name of the account which owns the smart contract.
 `hi` = The name of the action to link to a permssion.
 `NULL` = Remove the permission.